Google’s Open Buildings project maps urban expansion across the Global South

 The tool’s primary breakthrough is its ability to extract high-resolution insights from low-resolution Sentinel-2 satellite imagery.

-By analyzing up to 32 time-shifted images of the same location, the AI can detect structures far smaller than a single pixel, effectively overcoming the limitations of available imagery in many parts of the Global South.
+By analyzing up to 32 time-shifted images of the same location, the AI can detect structures far smaller than a single pixel.

 AI Google